HistoricEngland/H.API/HGRSchemaDocumentation.md

 **CORE HGR attribute or OPTIONAL attribute**: CORE\
 **Mandatory in HGR**: N\
 **Data Type**: String\
-**Description**: A unique set of letters, characters and numbers which gives a persistent link to a resource on the internet, e.g. https://doi.org/10.5284/1092416.\
+**Description**: A unique set of letters, characters and numbers that gives a persistent link to a resource on the internet, e.g. https://doi.org/10.5284/1092416.\
 **Validation Rules**: url\
 **Acceptable Values**: Must have text segment "doi" in URL